-- Amending the Hills LEP Building Height Map to facilitate increased maximum permissible building heights across the Site up to a maximum of 94 metres (currently proposed as 7m to 28m under the draft Hills LEP 2020). - Amending the Hills LEP Floor Space Ratio Map and Floor Space Ratio Incentive Map to allow a maximum incentive GFA of 190,960sqm across the Site (equivalent to an average FSR of 4.5:1 -currently proposed as 1.9:1 under the draft Hills LEP 2020).
+- Amending the Hills LEP Building Height Map to facilitate increased maximum permissible building heights across the Site up to a maximum of 88 metres (currently proposed as 7m to 28m under the draft Hills LEP 2020). - Amending the Hills LEP Floor Space Ratio Map and Floor Space Ratio Incentive Map to allow a maximum incentive GFA of 171,585sqm across the Site (equivalent to an average FSR of 4.1:1 -currently proposed as 1.9:1 under the Hills LEP 2020). - Amending The Hills LEP Land Zoning Map to rezone the location of the proposed public park as RE1 Public Recreation.